User Interface Design for Machinery, Devices, and Technical Systems

 Software ergonomics

-Software ergonomics (usability engineering, a branch of human-computer interaction) is about designing software that is easy to understand and quick to use.
+Software ergonomics (usability engineering, a subfield of human-computer interaction) focuses on the design of software that is easy to understand and quick to use.

 Interactions

-Suitable input methods have now been developed for most of the human senses, from gesture to voice and eye-tracking based technologies.
-Some user interfaces integrate different interaction possibilities, such as touch screen interactions and voice control on a smartphone.
-The experience that a user has during an activity, the so-called user experience (UX), should be considered independently of a technology.
+Input methods have now been developed for most human senses – from gesture-based to voice and eye-tracking technologies.
+Some interfaces combine several interaction types, such as touchscreen and voice control on a smartphone.
+The experience a user has while interacting with a system – known as the User Experience (UX) – should always be considered independently of the specific technology used.